He's planning a new solo album – here why that's wonderful news

 Alex Turner is the greatest Arctic Monkey, right?
-Well, perhaps – he’s the band’s ludicrously talented lead songwriter, and a man who knows his way around a mean quiff (though his facial hair is perhaps a little more questionable).
+Well, perhaps – he’s the band’s ludicrously talented lead songwriter, and a man who even looks good with a shaved head.
 But he’s not the coolest Monkey – oh no. That honour falls to drummer and cheeky winker Matt Helders, whose massive contribution to the band is perhaps not always fully acknowledged.
-Readers, with new Monkeys album ‘Tranquility Base Hotel & Casino’ set to descend upon us on May 11, and as we bask in that sultry teaser-trailer, let’s celebrate him.
+Readers, he’s in the early stages of working on a solo album, which may go some way to redressing the balance.
+As we anticipate the inevitably excellent output of this musical titan, let’s celebrate him.

 Discover & share this Alex Turner GIF with everyone you know.
 GIPHY is how you search, share, discover, and create GIFs.